MKme/lora/README.md

 ### Handy DIY LORA code

-Simple LORA communications code for Arduino
+Simple LORA communications code for Arduino.
+Toggle the master/slave (1/0) in the code and program one module as master and one as slave
+Add any more functions and code you like for your specific project battery indicator on OLEDpower switch puts board in to low power LDO Vreg

  ### Wiring to Feather LORA
 | Pin On LED| Pin on Feather LORA |